commandlayer/agent-cards/README.md

 ## Purpose
 “The universal discovery contract for autonomous agents.”

-**Agent Cards are the identity and discovery layer for autonomous agents — binding canonical verbs to verifiable execution.** Execution is designed to resolve through an x402 entrypoint — standards-first, no proprietary routing required.
+**Agent Cards are the identity and discovery layer for autonomous agents — binding canonical verbs to verifiable execution.**

 **Execution is designed to resolve through an x402 entrypoint — standards-first, no proprietary routing required.**